 Welcome to the weekend!
 It’s time to choose MTV Iggy’s Artist of the Week!

 This is a round-up of the best global bands we found this week.
-You have a week, until next Friday morning at 9 a.m.
-USA Eastern Standard Time to vote for your favorite new artist on MTV Iggy, using the bottom poll!
+You have until next Friday, 11 am, USA Eastern Standard Time to vote for your favorite new artist on MTV Iggy, using the bottom poll!

-The band with the most votes will be have prime real estate on MTVIggy.com this week, along with a tell-all interview!
+On Tuesday morning, the band with the most votes will be featured on the MTV Iggy homepage marquee along with a tell-all interview.

 When Turkish high-school friends Ekin Sanaç and Berna Göl reunited after losing touch for years they started an experimental electropop band.
 Ekin grabbed a synthesizer, Berna brought her bass, they programmed some beats into an old drum machine and they discovered the gloomy-yet-poppy sound of Kim Ki O. Their slender tracks made from vintage synth and beats take on a dream pop quality from the members’ wispy vocals.
 It’s lonely sounding stuff, great for spacing out and moping around on those nights when everyone seems to be out of town.

 Born and raised in Accra, Ghana but making his mark in London, DeeVS, the young vocalist and rapper (and pharmacy student) is striking out on his own with “Shine,” the first single from The Journey, his much anticipated debut EP from HT Records.
 Made for dance floors and radio singalongs, “Shine” reflects a little bit of influence from Lagos, Accra and London and that international flavor is a major reason why we expect his EP to make an impact when it arrives in early 2013.